article

 Metformin

-The FDA also has a “blackbox warning” on metformin as it carries a serious safety risk of lactic acidosis.
+The FDA also has a “black box warning” on metformin as it carries a serious safety risk of lactic acidosis.
 This rare but potentially fatal condition causes too much lactic acid in the blood.
 It can lead to low blood pressure, breathing issues, heart failure, and even death.

-Are there any medication interactions?
+Ozempic vs metformin: Are there drug interactions?

 Metformin